 3. ensuring adequate separation distances between existing sensitive activities and new intensive indoor primary production activities, intensive outdoor primary production activities.
-Hurunul Pan change 4 - Intensive Primary Production and Effluent Disposal (2021) Proposed Selwyn District Plan (2021) Proposed New Plymouth District Plan (2021) Proposed Central Hawkes Bay District Plan (2021) GRUZ - General Rural Zone GRUZ - Introduction Participation of all second seco The following the structure of formers The General Rural Zone makes up the majority of the rural areas within the District.
+Hurunui Pan change 4 - Intensive Primary Production and Effluent Disposal (2021) Proposed Selwyn District Plan (2021) Proposed New Plymouth District Plan (2021) Proposed Central Hawkes Bay District Plan (2021) GRUZ - General Rura GRUZ - Introduction Introduction Retain introduction as follows: The General Rural Zone makes up the majority of the rural areas within the District.
 The focus of the zone is on retaining the productive potential of land to be able to be used for rural activities.
 Built character is focused on residential units supporting primary production activities and farming infrastructure, including sheds and farm tracks.
 The provisions seek to retain the focus of this Zone being for primary production activities and retaining the current open rural character.
+The introduction describes a number of focuses: 1.
 The focus of the zone is on retaining the productive potential of land to be able to be used for rural activities.
-Built character is focused on residential units supporting primary production activities and farming infrastructure, including sheds and farm tracks.
-The provisions seek to retain the focus of this Zone being for primary production activities and retaining the current open rural character.
+2. Built character is focused on residential units supporting primary production activities and farming infrastructure, including sheds and farm tracks.
+3. The provisions seek to retain the focus of this Zone being for primary production activities and retaining the current open rural character.
 While supportive of the introduction, consideration should be given as to whether the introduction should describe the zone environment, issues and express the zone purpose.
 GRUZ-O1 could then express what is to be achieved or aimed for, for primary production activity and the management of subdivision, use and development in the GRUZ.
 This should not duplicate the objectives of RURZ but state what the community expresses as desirable through resolving the issues for the GRUZ specifically.
 GRUZ - Objectives GRUZ -O1 Purpose of the General Rural Zone Include a broader objective suite that sets out what is aimed for, for primary production activity and the management of subdivision, use and development in the GRUZ As above, achieving the outcomes sought in the GRUZ may require a more directive objective suite than expressing a zone purpose through an objective.